 This home by M House Development hasn’t missed a single farmhouse detail.
 Still, it has elevated the modern vibe with a black and white mixed exterior and mixed patterns, such as the board and batten on the garage door and the brick throughout the exterior.

 What a beautiful example of a modern farmhouse!

 The craftsman-style home has become more prominent over the last year or so.
 Architects and home builders have begun redesigning the craftsman and adding texture and different colors to the home’s exterior.

-This modern craftsman home combines the best features of a classic craftsman home, with a new and improved look, while still keeping that rustic element you see in classic craftsman homes.
-The modern great room alone is enough for you to want to pack up your belongings and move on in.
+This modern craftsman home combines the best features of a classic craftsman home with a new and improved look while keeping that rustic element you see in classic craftsman homes.
+The modern great room alone is enough for you to want to pack up your belongings and move in.

 It is a beautiful aesthetic for a small family, with an open concept main living area complete with a kitchen, dining, and living all in the same space.
 I couldn’t love it more!

-Cottage homes date back to the middle ages when it was primarily a dwelling of farmers, laborers, or cottars, which is where we get the name cottage.
+Cottage homes date back to the middle ages when it was primarily a dwelling of farmers, laborers, or cottars, where we get the name cottage.
 The more you know, right?

-The basic elements of a cottage include ground floor living space and sleeping spaces on the upper level, nestled within the roof’s frame.
-They are usually a bit smaller in size and located in more rural areas, surrounded by trees and nature.
+The essential elements of a cottage include ground floor living space and sleeping spaces on the upper level, nestled within the roof’s frame.
+They are usually smaller and located in more rural areas, surrounded by trees and nature.

 Built by Heydt Designs, this is a modern version of a classic cottage.
 It has the trees, the upstairs bedrooms, and the general aesthetic of a cottage but with so much more.